 A user interface widget found in the scanner that permits an agent to select an item by swiping left and right.

 An area where the Ingress scanner app displays regional scoring.
 Each cell has a unique name.
 You can view scoring for your current cell by accessing the Scores screen under the OPS menu.
 There are 24,576 cells worldwide, although some are in uninhabited areas.

 An unstable variant of exotic matter.

 The currency with which premium items can be purchased, obtained in exchange for real-world currency. [article]

 A moment in time when the MU total for each faction is taken for each cell, used for regional scoring.
 A checkpoint occurs every five hours, and there are 35 checkpoints per septicycle.
-You can view the time until the next checkpoint under the Intel tab on the OPS screen.
+You can view the time until the next checkpoint by accessing the Scores screen under the OPS menu.

 See: mobile 8s

 A group of portals that represent potential objectives during a phase of an anomaly.

 The chat functionality in your scanner and on the intel map. [article]